A Common Mistake: Failure to Properly Test the Well Water Chemistry

 - Legal land description and/or civic address

-- Name of person who collected the sample
+- Name of the person who collected the sample

-On the requisition form, write down if this is a re-sample.
-You also need to fill out section A (Drinking Water) and add any comments or special requests at the bottom of the requisition.
+- On the requisition form, indicate whether this is a re-sample.
+You also need to complete section A (Drinking Water) and include any comments or special requests at the bottom of the requisition.

 - Put the sample and requisition form in the plastic bag that came with the sample bottle.

-- Put the sample in a cooler filled with ice packs and bring it to a drop-off location near you right away, or if sent by express, use overnight next day morning option.
+- Place the sample in a cooler filled with ice packs and bring it to a drop-off location near you immediately, or if sent by express, select the overnight delivery option for the next morning.

 View our water testing tab to browse our selection of water testing kits.